 Scholarships and Funded Support

-The following opportunities exist for students in the Geological Sciences Department to receive scholarships and other funded support.
+The following opportunities exist for students in the Mathematics & Statistics Department to receive scholarships and other funded support.

 On this page:

-Continuing geology and earth science students may be eligible for a number of scholarship opportunities.
+Continuing math and statistics students may be eligible for a number of scholarship opportunities.
 Most of these scholarships are applied to through the BeachScholarships system, the centralized database of all scholarship opportunities at California State University, Long Beach.

 The following scholarships are typically available in early spring.
+Spring 2023 deadline is March 13, 2023.
 Please see individual scholarships for eligibility criteria.
 Students may be eligible for more scholarships than are listed here.
 Please contact the department for any questions about these scholarships.

 Additional Scholarships for Science and Math Majors